ORQ: Complex Analytics on Private Data with Strong Security Guarantees: Related Work

 \paragraph{Oblivious join operators.} Several works from the cryptography community study individual join operators in the outsourced setting, building from research into private set intersection (PSI).
 Mohassel et al.~\cite{Mohassel2020Fast} propose efficient one-to-one joins with linear complexity, but rely on the LowMC library that has been cryptanalyzed~\cite{10.1007/978-3-030-84252-9_13}.
 For one-to-many joins, Krastnikov et al.~\cite{Krastnikov2020Efficient}, Badrinarayanan et al.~\cite{Badrinarayanan2022Secret}, and Asharov et al.~\cite{Asharov2023Secure} propose protocols based on sorting.
 They report results with up to 1M rows per input table and do not evaluate complex queries like in \ours.
-These operators have the same asymptotic costs as our join-aggregation operator, but are tailored to 3-party computation protocols~\cite{Badrinarayanan2022Secret, Asharov2023Secure} or target Trusted Execution Environments (TEEs)~\cite{Krastnikov2020Efficient}.
-None of these works support many-to-many joins without suffering from the limitations we described in~\S\ref{sec:intro}.
+These operators have the same asymptotic costs as our join-aggregation operator, but are tailored to 3-party computation protocols~\cite{Badrinarayanan2022Secret, Asharov2023Secure} or target Trusted Execution Environments (TEEs)~\cite{Krastnikov2020Efficient}. \tocsCam{DJoin \cite{djoin} hides intermediate result sizes using differentially-private noise, but is only able to evaluate cardinality queries with simple predicates.} \tocs{While the one-to-many join protocol of Badrinarayanan et al.~\cite{Badrinarayanan2022Secret} is reminiscent of ours (their ``aggregation trees'' are actually just prefix networks, like our \textsc{AggNet}), their many-to-many join protocol requires output-size leakage or a quadratic blowup.} None of these works support many-to-many joins without suffering from the limitations we described in~\S\ref{sec:intro}.

 State-of-the-art systems for relational analytics in TEEs~\cite{opaque, DBLP:conf/eurosys/DaveLPGS20, cryptoeprint:2025/183} also provide oblivious join and group-by operators.
 To protect access patterns from side-channel attacks, join and aggregation in these systems rely on bitonic sort, which requires $O(n\log^2 n)$ operations.
 Early systems perform the grouping using fast parallel scans~\cite{opaque}, while recent approaches rely on prefix sums~\cite{cryptoeprint:2025/183}.
 These TEE-based systems perform the join and the group-by one after the other.
 Consequently, they either leak intermediate result sizes~\cite{cryptoeprint:2025/183}, resort to worst-case padding~\cite{DBLP:conf/eurosys/DaveLPGS20}, or require users to provide an upper bound on the query result size~\cite{opaque}.
 In contrast, \ours uses a \textit{composite} join-aggregation operator, with oblivious quicksort and an \camera{aggregation network}, that requires $O(n\log n)$ operations in total.
 The techniques used by \ours in the MPC context can also be used to achieve oblivious execution in enclaves, and this is an exciting direction for future~work.